CodeYourFuture/syllabus/docs/git/branches.md

 For this class, we're going to use the git CLI, but everything we're doing can also be done in GitHub Desktop.
 TODO: Link to cheat sheet with equivalences.

 In this class, we're going to work with a GitHub repository of recipes.

-TODO: Have the trainees make a repo in their account from a template (https://github.com/illicitonion/GitExampleRecipes which we should move into CodeYourFuture) - we're going to have them make and merge pull requests, so we want them to be working with their own repo, rather than a CYF one.
+CodeYourFuture has made a _template_ repository on GitHub.
+Go to https://github.com/CodeYourFuture/GitExampleRecipes and click on "Use this template" to make a repository owned by your user account which contains the right files.
+Then clone your newly created repository onto your computer.
+You're going to do all of your exercises in your copy of this repository.

 ## Learning objectives